 Can Bearded Dragons Swim?

-Setting up a Swim Gym
+Setting Up a Bearded Dragons Swim Gym

 Melbourne Zoo’s Reptile Swim Gym